ieb/candleLightJS/README.md

 almost every other OS should also work.
 Previously the approach was to buy an expensive commercial NMEA2000-> Serial converter ($200) or build something based on a ESP32 or Arduino.

+# Library Usage

+The user space driver is exposed as a class GSUsb.
+It will stream out raw frames that can be fed into decoders.

+Usage see candump.js

+# Commands

+Dump the can data stream as json messages.

+    node candump.js

+Capture the can data stream as 24byte frames with a timestamp

+    node capture.js <logfile.txt>

+Convert messages back into 24 byte frames.

+    node convert.js <messages.txt> <logfile.txt>

+List available USB devices on the current platform that user space can access, some platforms (ChromOS penguine) may not expose all.

+    node listusb.js

+Playback a log file containing 24 byte frames

+    node playback.js <logfile.txt>

 # TODO